21 Top Remote Work Trends in 2023

 Dan and I are part of various Slack communities, which we were really only introduced to via beginning to work remotely and seeing professional life extend beyond our city and our jobs.

-Professional Slack communities are those that are not tied to any specific place of work; in fact, I’m part of a Slack workspace for marketing professionals where people tend to share marketing techniques, upcoming webinars and remote work opportunities and job boards.
+Professional Slack communities are those that are not tied to any specific place of work.
+I’m part of Slack workspaces for Remote Year and my Morning Brew business class.

 The trend of Slack communities outside one’s place of work will continue to be a huge part of remote work, as it will keep professionals feeling connected no matter where in the world they are located.